My rating: 5 stars

 Later, Lawrie takes the painting to the Skelton Gallery for an evaluation, although he confesses that he also really wanted to see Odelle again.
 Quick acts in a really strange way when she sees the painting, raising suspicions that she knows more about it than she is revealing.

 In 1936, Olive Schloss, the daughter of an Austrian art dealer man and an English woman, arrives at a house in rural Spain for a long stay with her parents.
 She gathers courage to tell them that she has been accepted to do a Fine Arts degree.
 After their arrival two strangers come to greet them and everything changes.
 Isaac Robles is a republican and socialist who talks about the starvation of the poor at the hands of the aristocracy.
 Teresa, his sister, is younger and seems to be eager to have someone to call friend.

-Throughout the novel there are various instances of criticism to unequal treatment of women and their lack of opportunities, as well as to racism, which are well wrapped in the plot, not feeling like disconnected preaching.
+Throughout the novel there are various instances of criticism to unequal treatment of women and their lack of opportunities, as well as to racism, which are well wrapped up in the plot, not feeling like disconnected preaching.
 Odelle wonders how Quick managed to be in the position she is into, while Olive muses on how difficult it is for women to be considered as artists.
 Moreover, Odelle has to deal with both covert and open racism in her daily life.